JasonChen1203/mancala-stone-game/README.md

 Special Rules when distributing the stones:
 1. If the last stone lands in the player's home bin, the player gets another turn.
-2. If the last stone lands in an empty pit on the player's side of the board, the player takes all stones in the corresponding pit on the opponent's side and places them in the player's home bin
+2. If the last stone lands in an empty pit on the player's side of the board, the player takes all stones in the corresponding pit on the opponent's side and places them in the player's home bin.